-UC Credit Limitation Pending/CSU, AA GE, CSU GE (Ask Penny about this one)
+UC Credit Limitation, CSU, AA GE, CSU GE

 This course provides aerobic development through coordinated stepping movements performed to music.
 The class will emphasize cardiovascular improvement, muscle development, and decreased body fat.

 PE 134 C SWIMMING

 This course provides basic instruction and practice in the fundamental elements of swimming including beginning diving and water safety instruction.
 The class is designed to develop proficiency in the basic strokes needed to meet the prerequisites for the senior lifesaving and water safety instruction courses.